 Can chin filler move?

+Filler migration in the chin area is rare, but possible.
 Some injectors will massage filler after injecting it to prevent lumps and make sure that it has accurately treated the area.
 After your treatment, your injector will most likely advise that you do not touch the area treated and avoid certain activities that may cause it to migrate.
-That being said, filler migration in the chin area is rare but possible.
 Talk to your injecting provider about all possible side effects.

 Can chin filler cause bone loss?